 What should you look for when buying a phone case?

-Cover a portion of the front glass – A case needs to absorb shock and limit the impact to the display.
+Cover a portion of the front glass –A case needs to absorb shock and limit the impact to the display.
 So it makes sense that you put as much distance between your handset and the ground when it hits a flat surface.
 Ok, so it’s not going to do much if you drop it onto a pointy rock face down, but then nothing can really be done about that.
-Not unless you get yourself one of these snazzy phone protectors.

 Kill the spill